l-koehler/bridgetest/README.md

 (at `~/.config/bridgetest.toml`) points to or by changing the texture pack
 itself, at `~/.local/share/bridgetest/textures`).
 (these paths are dirs::local_data_dir and dirs::config_dir, not hardcoded)
+The 3D-models are also not provided by this program.